intcyoacreator/intcyoacreator.github.io/README.md

   styling, and it lists all occurrences of bad contrast
 - [ ] The Points Bar is glitching in the Creator, as the main content doesn't realize that it's there
+- [ ] Gpg sign the file using an npm package
+    * Change the "hash" or whatever project string to <SIGNING>, so that it doesn't reference itself, and is reproducible ID
+    * Then, it JSON stringify's the projectV2 object, signs it with a given private key (that isn't saved into the project, maybe LocalStorage), checks that with a given public key (that is saved and displayed by the viewer, just in case it changes suddenly), and then replaces "hash" with the resulting thing
+    * Then the viewer repeats the process, checking it (but only if a specific project setting is turned on), and displaying if it's verified or not

 # Ideas